-We may have been over-educated, sure, so there is a risk of overdoing the study side — but let’s not throw out the baby with the bath water.
+We may have been over-educated, sure, and in that case there is a risk of putting too much stress on the study side — but let us not throw the baby out with the bathwater.
 It is worth considering Buddhist tradition rigorously, in detail, and then looking at the world around us with fresh eyes.

 Are you interested, or might you be?
-Hello, there — welcome.
+Good — welcome aboard.

 If you count yourself a Buddhist, splendid.
 If you are shy of labels, then that is an attitude with a great pedigree, too.

 It is a odd word ‘Buddhism’.
 Whatever has an ‘-ism’ on the end is generally some sort of theory, but that does not fit here.
 This is not about creed and dogma — it is a path, not a theory.